yeuubonn2k4/CTF2025train/scriptCRF2025/OSINT/The Insider4.md

-> Hello everyone, I am lynchee, a member of Cybersecurity in Posts and Telecommunications Institute of Technology (PTIT), Viet Nam.
+> Hello everyone, I am lynchee, a member of SECJOTA, a team of Cybersecurity in Posts and Telecommunications Institute of Technology (PTIT), Viet Nam.
 Above is my writeup for challenge "The Insider4":

 ## CHALLENGE DESCRIPTION: